Surabhi888/Face-Recognition-with-Real-Time-Database/README.md

 3. **Real-Time Recognition**: Recognize faces in real-time and store information in the database.
 4. **Database Interaction**: Access and manage recognized faces and associated data in the database.

-## Contributing
-Contributions are welcome!
-Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on contributing to this project.